gnieboer/tsp-redesign/pages/living-in-retirement/changing-your-withdrawal-request.md

 ---
 layout: page
-title: Changing your withdrawal
+title: Changing your withdrawal request
 styles:
 sidenav: use-your-savings
 scripts:
-permalink: /living-in-retirement/changing-your-withdrawal/
+permalink: /living-in-retirement/changing-your-withdrawal-request/
 ---

 # Changing your withdrawal request

 Once your withdrawal request is processed, you cannot return your withdrawal or change your withdrawal options.
-However, if you have chosen to withdraw money from your account through TSP installment payments, you can make the following changes at any time:
+However, if you've chosen to withdraw money from your account through TSP installment payments, you can make the following changes at any time:
 + stop payments
 + change the source of payments (traditional, Roth, or both)
 + start, stop, or change direct deposit of your payments